 Frontline Plus is a topical treatment that uses fipronil and (S)-methoprene (a growth regulator used to control flea infestations) to protect your dog from ticks and fleas.

-- Break the flea life cycle with frontline: Frontline flea and tick treatment for dogs kills adult...
+- Break the flea life cycle with FRONTLINE Plus.
+Specially formulated with fipronil and (S)-methoprene...

 Features: Frontline Plus is an easy-to-apply topical treatment you’ll need to put on once a month to keep your dog protected from ticks (routine flea control only requires treatment every other month).